fbartolic/petnica_summer_school_2019/README.md

 - [Notes on data analysis](https://dynalist.io/d/AFgXJclmrqBjmvk1lvUsTy2v)
 - [Exercise on fitting a transit light curve with the Metropolis algorithm]()

 # Instructions for running the Jupyter notebooks
 ## Running the notebooks using Binder
-You don't need to install anything locally to run Jupyter notebooks with Binder, all you needis a browser and decent wifi.
+You don't need to install anything locally to run Jupyter notebooks with Binder, all you need is a web browser and decent wifi.
 Simply click on the "launch binder" icon on the top of these notes.
 It may take some time to start.